 “Once upon a time, there was a boy.
 He lived in a village that no longer exists, in a house that no longer exists, on the edge of a field that no longer exists, where everything was discovered, and everything was possible.
-A stick could be a sword, a pebble could be a diamond, a tree, a castle.
+A stick could be a sword, a pebble could be a diamond, a tree, or a castle.
 Once upon a time, there was a boy who lived in a house across the field, from a girl who no longer exists.
 They made up a thousand games.
 She was queen and he was king.
-In the autumn light, her hair shone like a crown.”
+In the autumn light, her hair shone like a crown.” – A History of Love by Nicole Krauss.

 “What I’m feeling, I think, is joy.
 And it’s been some time since I’ve felt that blinkered rush of happiness.
-This might be one of those rare events that lasts, one that’ll be remembered and recalled as months and years wind and ravel.
+This might be one of those rare events that last, one that’ll be remembered and recalled as months and years wind and ravel.
 One of those sweet, significant moments that leaves a footprint in your mind.
 A photograph couldn’t ever tell its story.
-It’s like something you have to live to understand.
+It’s like something you have to live to understand. – Excerpt from Jasper Jones by Craig Silvey.

 “I am, he said.
 He was staring at me, and I could see the corners of his eyes crinkling.
 ‘I’m in love with you, and I’m not in the business of denying myself the simple pleasure of saying true things.
-I’m in love with you, and I know that love is just a shout into the void, and that oblivion is inevitable, and that we’re all doomed and that there will come a day when all our labor has been returned to dust, and I know the sun will swallow the only earth we’ll ever have, and I am in love with you.”
+I’m in love with you, and I know that love is just a shout into the void, that oblivion is inevitable, that we’re all doomed, and that there will come a day when all our labor has been returned to dust, and I know the sun will swallow the only earth we’ll ever have, and I am in love with you.” – The Fault in Our Stars by John Green.

 Traditional Religious Wedding Readings

-Traditional religious ceremony wedding readings have depth and some element of spirituality.
-These wedding readings are for couples who want to keep it traditional and religious but interesting at once.
-Whether Irish wedding readings, union by Robert Fulghum or religious readings from other cultures, there is something to pick here.
+Traditional religious ceremony readings have depth and some elements of spirituality.
+These readings are for couples who want to keep it traditional and religious but interesting at once.
+Whether Irish wedding readings, union by Robert Fulghum, or religious readings from other cultures, there is something to pick from here.

 Traditional Irish Blessing